dungle1605/futureComputer/README.md

+# enbale dotnet-ef cmd for using the below cmd

+dotnet tool install --global dotnet-ef

 # for cmd cli using these cmd one

-# this cmd cli only work for current path stand at API project
+# this cmd cli only work for current path stand at src folder

-dotnet ef -s ./FutureComputer.API migrations add InitialCreate -p FutureComputer.Infrastructure -c FutureComputerDbContext
+dotnet ef -s ./FutureComputer.API migrations add InitialCreate -p ./FutureComputer.Infrastructure -c FutureComputerDbContext

-dotnet ef database update -s ./FutureComputer.API -p FutureComputer.Infrastructure -c FutureConputerDbContext -v
+dotnet ef database update -s ./FutureComputer.API -p ./FutureComputer.Infrastructure -c FutureConputerDbContext -v

 # for Pakage Manager Console, using this one when stand at API project